-Treat your dog to an ice-cold snack on a hot summer day with a homemade frozen treat.
-Whether your dog loves peanut butter, pumpkin or yogurt, or likes to lick his way through a block of frozen cottage cheese to find the tasty square of cheddar in the middle, he'lll enjoy cooling off with his very own icy, protein-packed snack.
+And by making your own doggie snacks at home, you can ensure the quality of the ingredients and focus on your pet's particular palate.
+Whether your dog loves peanut butter, pumpkin, yogurt, or likes to lick his way through a block of frozen cottage cheese to find the tasty square of cheddar in the middle, DIY frozen dog treats are easy to make — just mix and freeze.

-Place 1/3 cup peanut butter in a microwave-safe bowl and heat on high for one to two minutes or until melted and thin.
+Place 1/3 cup peanut butter in a microwave-safe bowl and heat on high for one to two minutes or until melted.
 Add 1/2 cup nonfat dry milk and 1 cup water and stir until blended.
-Return it to the microwave for another minute or two.
-Stir until blended and smooth.
+Return the bowl to the microwave for another minute or two.
+Stir until smooth.
 Add 1/2 cup nonfat plain yogurt and mix well.
-Spray an icecube tray with non-stick cooking spray.
-Pour the mixture into tray and freeze.
-Treat your dog to one or two ice-cube-sized servings on a hot day for a tasty, high-protein snack.
+Spray an ice cube tray with non-stick cooking spray and then pour the mixture into the tray and freeze.
+Offer one or two of these homemade frozen dog treats on a hot day for a tasty, high-protein snack.

 Cheese 'n' cheddar bites

 Wondering if you can freeze cottage cheese?
 You definitely can when you're making DIY frozen dog treats.
 Most dogs love cheese of all kinds, plus this icy snack is high in protein.
 To make it, spoon nonfat cottage cheese into ice cube trays or small paper cups.
 Sink a small square of cheddar cheese in the center of each and freeze.
 The recommended serving is one ice cube for small to medium dogs and two for larger dogs (but don't offer this homemade frozen dog treat to your pup if he's lactose-intolerant).